aclark4life/hello_plone/README.rst

 Introduction
 ============

-This is a Plone “Hello, World!” style tutorial/application for Python developers.
+This is a Plone “Hello, World!” style tutorial/application for Python programmers.
 See: http://blog.aclark.net/2011/08/20/hello-plone/ for more.

 Installation
 ------------